trentwoodbury/BeerRecommender/README.md

 A Recommendation System for Craft Beers

 # Status
 This project is currently in progress.
-Currently need to fix bugs in Munging/make_mongo.py to get mongo parsing to work.
+Currently need to build clustering model.
+Step 1: feature engineering.

 ## Coded Using<br>
 Python<br>